LibrePlan/libreplan/README.txt

   + To install the web application in a web container, use the WAR file: navalplanner-webapp/target/navalplanner-webapp.war

-  + NOTES:
+  + NOTES FOR USING OTHER DATABASES:

+    - MySQL:

+      * Remember to start MySQL with "--default-table-type=InnoDB" option for enabling support for transactions.

+      * Use "mvn -Pdev,mysql <<goal|fase>>"
-    - Use "-Pdev,mysql" with "mvn" command if using MySQL. e.g. mvn -Pdev,mysql install
+        e.g. mvn -Pdev,mysql install

+    - HSQLDB:

+      * Use "mvn -Pdev,hsqldb <<goal|fase>>"
-    - Use "-Pdev,hsqldb" with "mvn" command if using HSQLDB. e.g. mvn -Pdev,hsqldb install
+        e.g. mvn -Pdev,hsqldb install

 * Profiles
   --------